jtacoma/go-zdcf/README.md

 }
 ```

+A DeviceContext is intended to be all that a ØMQ device needs to do its job.

 #### func (*DeviceContext) OpenSocket

 ```go
 func (d *DeviceContext) OpenSocket(name string) (sock zmq.Socket, err error)
 ```
+OpenSocket creates the named socket.

 #### func (*DeviceContext) Socket

 ```go
 func (d *DeviceContext) Socket(name string) (sockContext *SocketContext, ok bool)
 ```
-Device returns the named device or else a second returned value of false.
+Socket returns the named socket context.

 #### func (*DeviceContext) Type